bahrus/custom-enhancements/README.md

 <my-custom-element enh-your-enhancement='{"bar": "foo"}'>
 ```

-... we can expect (but not guarantee) to see a class instance associated with each of those attributes, accessible via oInput.enhancements.myEnhancement and oMyCustomElement.enhancements.yourEnhancement, typically.
+... we can expect (but not guarantee) to see a class instance associated with each of those attributes, accessible via oInput.enh.myEnhancement and oMyCustomElement.enh.yourEnhancement, typically.

 The requirement for the prefix can be dropped only if built-in elements are targeted, in which case the only requirement is that the attribute(s) contain (a) dash(es) or non ascii characters.